Attested: Duroviguto at position 101 in the Ravenna Cosmography

 Name origin: Duro ‘crossing’ plus PIE *wegh- ‘to transport in a vehicle’ (as in weight and vector, for example).

 Notes: The river Gipping was navigable far inland into at least the AD 800s.
-Duroviguto was probably the same as AI’s Conbretovium and the Peutinger Table’s Convetoni, where Con- presumably refers to the five Roman roads converging there, with bret- related to modern burden, from PIE *bher- ‘to carry’.
+Duroviguto was probably the same as the Antonine Itinerary's Conbretovium and the Peutinger Table's Convetoni, where Con- presumably refers to the five Roman roads converging there, with bret- related to modern burden, from PIE *bher- ‘to carry’.
 The two names had essentially the same meaning.